IvanMykytyn/connections-management-service/packages/core/README.md

 # Core

-Our core shared package with the reusable components for our packages and apps.
+Core shared package with the reusable components for our packages and apps.

 ## Utils